• Skip to primary navigation

 Notes

-Some of the breading falls off into the hot oil, we find that the oil is good to cook about 2 medium squash and then it needs changed, or strained.
+Some of the breading will fall into the oil during cooking.
+I find the oil is usually good for about 2 medium squash before it needs to be strained or replaced.

-The oil should be around 350°.
-I don’t check it with a thermometer I just make sure the oil sizzles when I put the squash in.
-To make sure the oil is hot enough to start frying I put a little flour into the oil and see if it bubbles.
-Or, you can put the handle of a wooden spoon into the oil, bubbles will form around it when the oil is hot enough.
+The oil should be around 350°F. I don’t usually use a thermometer; I simply make sure the oil sizzles when the squash is added.
+To test the oil, sprinkle in a little flour or place the handle of a wooden spoon in the oil.
+If bubbles form around it, the oil is ready.

 Nutritional information is approximate.